JanvierB1/README-Generator/README.md

 ```
 ___
 ## Questions
-If you have any questions feel free tp contact me directly at janvieracevedo912@gmail.com.
+If you have any questions feel free to contact me directly at janvieracevedo912@gmail.com.
 You can find my github profile at [github.com/JanvierB1](https://github.com/JanvierB1/)